Powell Says ‘Time Has Come’ For Fed To Cut Interest Rates

 Treasury yields fell and the S&P 500 index of US stocks rose while the dollar declined.

-Swaps traders held steady in their pricing for the total rate cuts they foresee through the end of 2024, at about 98 basis points.
-Odds also remained steady for a quarter-point cut in September.
+Swaps traders held roughly steady in their pricing, with the total rate cuts they foresee through the end of 2024 at about 102 basis points.
+Odds also remained steady for a quarter-point cut in September, and the probability of a 50-point cut rising slightly to 24%.

 While the remarks provided some clarity for financial markets in the near term, they offered few clues as to how the Fed might proceed after its September gathering.